Skip to content

 Słepecka and Anioł-Quaresma 2017, published in a Polish food science journal, compared ecological (organic-certified) and non-ecological cereal products in matched pairs by flame atomic absorption spectrometry.
 The result was extreme: ecological bran mean Cd was 26.3 mg/kg (26,300 ppb) against undetectable in conventional bran.
 Ecological flour Cd was 12.28 mg/kg.
 All products except conventional flours and ecological buckwheat flour exceeded Polish-EU regulatory limits for Cd in cereals.
 All products exceeded the Pb limit.

 The ecological bran Cd value (26.3 mg/kg) is several orders of magnitude above the EU regulatory limit and warrants methodological scrutiny.
-The wiki position is that the directional finding (ecological higher than conventional) is consistent with the broader pattern documented elsewhere; the absolute magnitude in this single Polish dataset is anomalous and should not be used in HMTc threshold derivation without corroboration from a second Polish or Central European dataset.
+The directional finding (ecological higher than conventional) is consistent with the broader pattern documented elsewhere, but the absolute magnitude in this single Polish dataset is anomalous and self-flagged as such; it should not be treated as a quantitative occurrence value without corroboration from a second Polish or Central European dataset.
 The mechanistic explanation Słepecka and Anioł-Quaresma offer is consistent with the cocoa and flaxseed mechanisms: organic farms in Poland are often located near industrial corridors and traffic infrastructure that deposit atmospheric Pb and Cd onto soils, organic fertilization with pig manure can be higher in Cd than synthetic NPK, and lower-pH soils on ecological farms increase Cd bioavailability for plant uptake.
 The bran-fraction enrichment (ecological bran Cd 26.3 versus ecological flour Cd 12.28) is the expected processing pattern: outer grain layers concentrate metal load.
 Whole-grain and bran-rich organic cereal products are the highest-risk subcategory within the cereal class.

 The US baby food null (Gardener 2019)